Atalhos

 In the 1930s, Corsican mafia leader Paul Carbone realized that there was money to be made on the streets of America by selling heroin.
 He began transporting poppy seeds from Turkey to France – via Marseille – and then on towards Canada and, eventually, the US.
 This route (soon dubbed the ‘French Connection’) used Marseille as a thoroughfare because it was one of the busiest ports in the Mediterranean, meaning shipments were more difficult to detect.

 A man called Auguste Ricord worked with Carbone to finance the operation.
 It is believed that the money Ricord provided was obtained during his time with the French Gestapo, a branch of the Nazi party, in the years that made up World War II.
 US authorities were aware of the French Connection as early as 1937, having discovered a number of Marseille-based labs that were turning morphine paste into heroine.
-However, the CIA allegedly protected the gangue da Córsega por causa da ajuda que forneceram para impedir que os comunistas franceses assumissem o controle do Porto Velho de Marselha no final da Segunda Guerra Mundial.
+However, the CIA allegedly protected the Gangue da Córsega por causa da ajuda que prestaram para evitar que os comunistas franceses assumissem o controle do Porto Velho de Marselha no final da Segunda Guerra Mundial.
 Isso acabou sendo um grande erro para os americanos.

 The French connection is the stuff of legends – and prime material Hollywood.
 In 1971, William Friedkin (who famously went on to direct ‘The Exorcist’) made a movie called ‘The French Connection’, starring Gene Hackman.
 But the French were already using Marseille as a notorious backdrop long before this.
 Films like Jacques Deray’s 'Borsalino’ (1970), starring two of France’s most popular actors at the time, showed rival gangsters and warring mafia families.
 Locals in Marseille had known for a long time that the city was home to nefarious mafia behavior, but it was the Oscar-winning success of ‘The French Connection’ that really brought awareness to an international audience.